Understanding Business Liabilities

 Liabilities and Expenses

-While expenses and liabilities may sound like pretty much the same things, they are actually different.
+While expenses and liabilities may sound similar, they are different.

-Liabilities are what you’re obligated to pay either in the near future or further down the road to other parties.
+Liabilities are what you’re obligated to pay, either in the near future or further down the road, to other parties.
 Typically, it’s money owed for the purchase of an asset with value.
 For example, you might buy a car for business use.
-When you finance the car, you end up with a loan, or liability.
+When you finance the car, you end up with a loan, which is a liability.
 Liabilities appear on the company balance sheet because they are associated with assets.

 Expenses, on the other hand, are more immediate in nature.
-They are what your company pays on a monthly basis to fund operations and generate revenue.
+They are what your company pays monthly to fund operations and generate revenue.
 Expenses also include ongoing payments you make for services, such as phones or electricity.
 You keep track of your business expenses on your company’s income statement to determine net income.
-The equation to calculate net income is revenues minus expenses.
+The equation to calculate net income is revenue minus expenses.

 Liabilities Expenses

-Paid at a future date Paid during current period
+Paid at a future date Paid during the current period

 Recorded on the balance sheet Recorded on the income statement